 Camino Portugués Coastal - Day 5: A Guarda to Baiona

 We left the albergue under heavy grey clouds, following the “blue” coastal route before reconnecting with the main Camino.
-The trail markers in Spain were much clearer than those in Portugal — bright yellow arrows and kilometre posts — so for once, we didn’t have to rely on our phones to stay on track.
+For once, the trail markers in Spain were clear and reliable — bright yellow arrows and kilometre posts guided us steadily along the path, so we didn’t have to rely on our phones as much as we had in Portugal.

-The path alternated between quiet coastal trails and stretches of road, offering stunning views of the coastline.
+The route alternated between quiet coastal trails and stretches of road, offering glimpses of the rugged Galician coastline.
 Not long after reaching Oia, the wind picked up and the rain began to pour.
-With strong headwinds slowing us down, we ducked into a café about five minutes off the Camino for breakfast, grateful for a dry spot and a hot coffee.
+Battling strong headwinds, we ducked into a small café about five minutes off the Camino for breakfast, grateful for the warmth, dry seating, and a hot coffee.

 Route Overview